platformsh/platformsh-docs/src/development/troubleshoot.md

 ## Total disk usage exceeds project maximum

 One of the billable parameters in your project's settings is Storage.
 This global storage pool is allocated among the various services and application containers in your project via the `disk` parameter.
-The sum of all `disk` parameters in your project's yaml config files must be less than or equal to the global project storage number.
+The sum of all `disk` parameters in your project's YAML config files must be less than or equal to the global project storage number.

 ```
 Error: Resources exceeding plan limit; disk: 8192.00MB > 5120.00MB; try removing a service, or add more storage to your plan